ChimeraOS/chimera/README.md

 #### Supported formats

-CD based platforms (PlayStation 1, Saturn, Dreamcast) require use of .chd format for game files.
+CD based platforms usually require use of CHD formatted game files, but may also work with ISO files.
-These can be created easily from cue/bin format using the `chdman` tool.
+CHD files can be created easily from cue/bin format using the `chdman` tool.

 #### BIOS files